 To submit a comment, or read what others in the industry are saying about the proposed changes, visit this link

-As always, DOTReady is here to assist your company with any compliance needs your company has.
-Click here to learn more.
+DOTReady is here to assist your company with any compliance questions you have.